-6:00PM-8:50PM FIRTC-Staff
+6:00PM-8:50PM D.Rav M-2142 6001 M

-FIRTC 3 Fire Protection Equipment & Systems 3 units
+FIRTC 3 Fire Protection Equipment & Systems 3 units Transferable to CSU

 Provides information relating to the features of design and operation of fire detection and alarm systems, heat and smoke control systems, special protection and sprinkler systems, water supply for fire protection and portable fire extinguishers.
 Not open for credit to students with credit in FIRSC 15.
 (L)